Peculiar Disk Substructures Associated with the Young Eruptive Star EX Lupi: Characterizing the Thermal Structure and Size of the Disk

 In contrast, \cite{hales_circumstellar_2018} find that optically thick $^{12}$CO line emission reveals a significantly larger gaseous disk around EX Lupi, extending up to 150 au in radius.
 This finding aligns with theoretical predictions and observations suggesting that millimeter-sized grains undergo inward radial drift due to gas drag, leading to a more concentrated dust distribution \citep{weidenschilling_aerodynamics_1977, testi_dust_2014}.

-The photospheric surface of the disk extends to the intermediate radius of $r_{\rm ridge} = 77 \pm 3$ au (see section \ref{sec:shape_disksurface}). \cite{rigliaco_circumstellar_2020} presents the $r^{2}$-scaled scattered image after correction for stellar illumination dilution, which shows no further extending disk surface feature.
-This suggests that small (micron-sized) grains are coupled to the gas but do not extend to the full radius of the $^{12}$CO disk, or this could be due to a self-shadowing geometry where the inner region of the disk intercepts and reprocesses a large fraction of the stellar photons \citep{dullemond_effect_2004, garufi_sphere_2022}.
+The photospheric surface of the disk extends to an intermediate radius of $r_{\rm ridge} = 77 \pm 3$ au (see section \ref{sec:shape_disksurface}). \cite{rigliaco_circumstellar_2020} present an $r^{2}$-scaled scattered-light image, corrected for stellar illumination dilution, which shows no further extended disk-surface feature.
+This suggests that small (micron-sized) grains are coupled to the gas but do not extend to the full radius of the $^{12}$CO disk, or it could be due to a self-shadowing geometry where the inner region of the disk intercepts and reprocesses a large fraction of the stellar photons \citep{dullemond_effect_2004, garufi_sphere_2022}.
 If the latter is true, then the true radius of the disk surface is larger than what we have measured.